Why choose this loan

 Refinancing is similar to applying for a new home loan.
 The first step is to choose a home loan and submit an application.

 Once approved, you’ll need to contact your current bank to obtain a discharge authority form so that we can move your home loan over.
-You’ll also receive your mortgage contract, which you’ll need to have certified.
+You’ll also receive your mortgage contract, which you’ll need to have witnessed by someone on the list of Persons Authorised to witness Statutory Declarations.

 What help is available if I’m looking to buy a new home?